philip-peterson/jsonparse/README.md

 Why?
 ----

-Because JSON is the fat-free XML.
+Because JSON is the fat-free XML, and because UnityScript is not JavaScript (even though everybody says it is.).

 Who?
 ----